mlabs-haskell/catalyst-funded-projects/Fund9/Dev Documentation Drive/README.md

 ## Progress Report

+### December 2022

+Documentation work ramped up this month in earnest.
+Plutarch is likely the most used/referenced tool that MLabs is associated with, so our efforts in December focused here.
+More specifically we:
+* updated and expanded existing Plutrach documentation to reflect recent upgrades
+* added explanations to type definitions and design decisions surrounding them
+* outlined how newer Plutarch terms can be used
+* explained various internal mechanics
+* made existing tutorials compatible with CI

+We also identified areas in which the current Plutarch documentation is lacking.
+Namely, this includes in-depth tutorials.
+Currently, only basic examples are considered in the repo, which implies obvious shortcomings especially as Plutarch is updated to v2.

+Here, we deliberated on which topic to focus on, opting for something higher-level than previously shown - validators, minting policies, etc. Finally, work was assigned and has begun here.

 ### November 2022

 MLabs began work on the Developer documentation drive this month.
 This involved a fair amount of management and preparatory groundwork.
 More specifically, we assigned an initial developer/technical writer and began surveying clients and community members -- as well as internally -- about topics and tools they feel are under documented.